miltonsim/SCDF-IBM-Hackathon-2020/README.md

 Nigel | Data Analyst

 ## Description
-Selected Problem Statement: INTEGRATING WITH A SMART ENVIRONMENT
+Selected Problem Statement: INTEGRATING WITH A SMART ENVIRONMENT / EMERGENCY MEDICAL SERVICES

 <SHORT DESCRIPTION HERE of the problem you are tackling, how technology can help, as
 well as the idea your team is proposing>